The test is in its gauge, a poem’s weight, nothing equitable but fair,

 Has left the path and all the usual signs and banners with little thought or care

-To what it means to shoot the moon and sun, to know what has came
+To what it means to shoot the sun, its moon and know that they came

-To pass to mirror movements of the moment; receivers quickly feign
+To pass as a mirror’s movements in the moment; receivers quickly feign

 Reaction to the pen and page and all such shibboleths as questions beg the reign

-Momentum in the swamp and swell of ownership by a simple dint of will:
+Momentum in the swamp and swell of ownership by simple dint of will:

 Mindless arbitration comes to mind as sparks defining truth spill